SuniAnalytics/Pewlett-Hackard-Analysis/README.md

     Purpose of the analysis is to analyze Pewlett Hackard's employees to understand the impact of "Silver Tsunami".
     Using the SQL skills, provide insights into
-      - How many employees are closing in on retirement age and thier titles
+      - How many employees are closing in on retirement age by job titles
       - Does the company have enough qualified retirement ready employees to run mentor program.

 ## Results